 A is for Anarchy

-1988’s So Far, So Good… So What! featured a cover of the Sex Pistols’ Anarchy In The U.K. During a show in Antrim, Northern Ireland that year, Dave Mustaine reportedly shouted, “This one’s for the cause!
+1988’s So Far, So Good… So What! featured a cover of the Sex Pistols’ Anarchy In The U.K, featuring an appearance by original Pistols guitarist Steve Jones.
+During a show in Antrim, Northern Ireland that year, Dave Mustaine reportedly shouted, “This one’s for the cause!
 Give Ireland back to the Irish!
 Anarchy in Antrim!”
 Largely unfamiliar with the bloody sectarian violence raging there at the time, Dave’s comments incited a riot between Catholics and Protestants in the crowd and required the band to travel under heightened security measures for the remainder of their shows in both Ireland and Northern Ireland.

 B is for Broderick, Chris